calummoore/blog-product/content/products/snapboard/index.md

 STILL waiting on Google for their OAuth flow.
 This is getting really annoying.
 Regardless - this will be the last day I spend on this product.
 I'm going to Italy for a wedding over the weekend, and when I come back I will be starting a new product (then when Google finally approves I'll launch it on ProductHunt).

 Today, I want to focus on making everything just work really well - removing as many bugs as possible and streamlining the onboarding process.

+### Day 27

+Wednesday 10 July: 🌥 25° - Sunny intervals and a gentle breeze

+An update on the Google situation - I've received e-mail from Google, which is just as unclear as every other e-mail from their OAuth team.
+I'm going to have to clarify that, and can expect to wait another couple of days for a response.
+This process has been pretty frustrating and unclear - I will probably write a blog post on it.

+This is the last day before I go away for a long-weekend wedding in Italy.
+It probably comes at a good time - as I need some time to reflect on how to move forward with this product, how to get back on track with 1 Product a Week, and how to best deliver updates to you.

+Don't expect any updates until Tuesday next week, when I'm back from vacation.